Social Protocols

 Essays on the design of social protocols for improving public discourse

-Featured image of post What Deserves Our Attention?
+Featured image of post Deliberative Consensus Protocols

 Philosophy